csiro-risk-assessment/mozzie/README.md

   - Then it is advected by that new cell's velocity for time `time1 - time0`.
 It may end up in another new cell (or the same cell), and if that cell is active, information is recorded again.
   - This process is repeated until the `pdf` is exhausted.
   - This process is repeated for all active cells.
-  - This has the consequence that if a mosquito ends its advection in a inactive cell it is assumed to instantly die, but mosquitoes may in principal pass over inactive cells, using the wind in those cells to reach active cells.
-If a mosquito ever advects outside the grid's boundary they are assumed to instantly die.
+  - This has the consequence that if a mosquito ends its advection in an inactive cell it is assumed to instantly die, but mosquitoes may in principal pass over inactive cells, using the wind in those cells to reach active cells.
+If a mosquito ever advects outside the grid's boundary they are assumed to instantly die: there is an "instant-kill zone" outside the grid's boundary
   - The result may be written to a file using `outputProcessedCSV()`.
 Usually you will want to `setBinaryFileFormat(1)` before the writing, so a binary file is written.
 - `parseProcessedFile()`.
 This parses the processed file defined in the constructor, to build the data mentioned in the previous bullet-point.